 This is the case.
 The audit log is the proof.

-The full agent list is at /intelligence.
+The full agent list is at /product.
 Comments via [email protected].